swcarpentry/DEPRECATED-bc/novice/shell/05-script.md

 <div class="challenge" markdown="1">

-If you entered the command `alias ll='ls -Shl . |more'` in a terminal.
-What would you expect the output from `ll ..` to show?
+You entered the command `alias ll='ls -Shl |more'` in a terminal.
+The output from `ll ..` is not the parent directory, why not?

-1. Directory listing of the current directory
-2. Directory listing of the directory one level up from the current directory
-3. An error

 </div>